fjw/node-leddriver/README.md

 Connect `/OE` on the LED driver to `GND` or to a GPIO of your choice (you can quickly turn off all LEDs by using a GPIO).

+The SPI interface requires **root** access on the Raspberry Pi.
+Run your app with `sudo`!
+For more details on getting SPI to run see [node-simplespi](https://github.com/fjw/node-simplespi)!

 **I am not responsible for any damages to your hardware.
 Use this at your own risk.**